hcmendel/PeptideMiner/README.md

-# NPpip
+# PeptideMiner
-NPpip neuropeptide mining pipeline
+PeptideMiner neuropeptide mining pipeline

-Readme.txt file for NPpip
+Readme.txt file for PeptideMiner

-NPpip is a pipeline that uses profile hidden Markov models (profile-HMMs) of neuropeptide families to search query datasets for neuropeptide homologues.
+PeptideMiner is a pipeline that uses profile hidden Markov models (profile-HMMs) of neuropeptide families to search query datasets for neuropeptide homologues.
 This document outlines the program requirements (section 1), how to do a test run (section 2) and the profile-HMMs it comes with (section 3).

-# 1. NPpip running requirements
+# 1. PeptideMiner running requirements
 1.1.
-Programs that need to be installed for NPpip to run include:
+Programs that need to be installed for PeptideMiner to run include:

 - signal-4.1